eitan25/SecHendProj/README.md

 In our project we want to understand wich car is "best saller".

-We will do so by scraping and analyzing data from "yad2.co.il" site
+We will do so by scraping and analyzing data from "yad2.co.il" site.

-    yad2 - live data for cars in israel and estimated car value.